 The men’s M6 rescue is appointed with a Fujikura Atmos Orange HY shaft while the women’s M6 gets the TaylorMade Tuned Performance shaft.

-The TaylorMade M5, M6 and M6 D-Type fairway woods, and the TaylorMade M6 rescue, are all available at GolfBox on January 18.
+The TaylorMade M5, M6 and M6 D-Type fairway woods, and the TaylorMade M6 rescue, are all now available for sale at GolfBox.